Lake Winnepesaukah: History

 In 1924, Carl and Minette Dixon purchased approximately 100 acre surrounding a 9 acre lake in Rossville, Georgia.
-They opened the park on June 1, 1925, entertaining over 5,000 visitors with amenities for boating, fishing, and picnicking.
-The Dixons chose the name "Winnepesaukah," which supposedly came from a Cherokee word meaning "beautiful lake of the highlands" but which bears similarity to the Abenaki-origin name of New Hampshire's Lake Winnipesaukee, at one time believed to have the same meaning.
+The park which they constructed on the land opened to the public on June 1, 1925, entertaining over 5,000 visitors with amenities for boating, fishing, and picnicking.
+The Dixons chose the name "Winnepesaukah", which supposedly came from a Cherokee word meaning "beautiful lake of the highlands".

 The following year, they opened a 22000 sqft swimming pool, the largest in the southeastern United States at the time.
-Carl Dixon later designed a mill chute attraction which began construction in the winter of 1926 and opened with the name "Boat Chute" in 1927.
+Carl Dixon later designed a Mill Chute attraction, which opened under the name Boat Chute in 1927.
 The National Amusement Park Historical Association (NAPHA) considers it the oldest operating mill chute in the United States.

-In the 1940s and 1950s, several flat rides were added to the park, and in the 1960s, the first roller coasters appeared beginning with Mad Mouse in 1960 and the John C. Allen wooden roller coaster, the Cannon Ball, in 1967.
-In the 21st century, the park saw the addition of modern thrill rides such as the drop tower ride OH-Zone! and a compact, looping roller coaster called Fire Ball.
-The latest addition is the park's SoakYa water park, a 5 acre expansion that debuted in 2013.
+In the 1940s and 1950s, several flat rides were added to the park, and in the 1960s, the first roller coasters were installed, beginning with Mad Mouse in 1960 and Cannon Ball in 1967.
+In the 21st century, the park has seen the addition of modern thrill rides such as the drop tower ride OH-Zone! and an inverting ride called Fire Ball.
+In 2013, the park expanded to include the 5 acre SOAKYa water park.

+In 2026, the Dixon family entered a partnership with IB Parks & Entertainment.
+The latter received the rights to operate Lake Winnepesaukah, though the Dixon family retained ownership of the park.